 1 hour, or 60 minute assemblies are required on 1 hour rated walls that divide occupancies in a building.

-45 Minute, or ¾ hour fire rated doors are installed in 1 hour walls that act as room partitions or divide corridors.
+45 Minute, or ¾ hour commercial fire doors are installed in 1 hour walls that act as room partitions or divide corridors.
 45 minute doors are also used in exterior door openings where there is a possibility of light to moderate fire exposure from outside.

 20 minute fire doors, or 1/3 hour doors are used in 1 hour rated walls to separate corridors where smoke and draft control are required.
 In residential applications most doors separating the garage from the living quarters require a 20 minute label.